Pentagon withdraws 700 Marines from Los Angeles

 Newsom originally included the Marines in the lawsuit, but the case has primarily focused on the Guard since.

-In response to the Pentagon's announcement pulling back the Marines, Newsom reiterated his call for the remaining Guard troops to be decommissioned as well.
+In response to the Pentagon's announcement pulling back the Marines, Newsom reiterated his call for the remaining Guard troops to be sent home as well.

 “The women and men of the California National Guard deserve more than to continue serving as puppets in Trump and Stephen Miller’s performative political theater," Newsom said in a statement.
 “There was never a need for the military to deploy against civilians in Los Angeles."